96B LIBERICA PROJECT

 Our limited, honey-processed "purple" Liberica was used by Christos Sotiros in 2024 Swiss Barista Championship, helping him secure the Champion title.

 Vietnam's first Brewers Cup Champion, Ti Phan, used our black honey Liberica in a blend for his competition in 2025 World Brewers Cup Championship in Jakarta.
+In 2025 World Barista Championship, our Liberica was featured in Czech champion Jakub Smolka's performance and in Swiss champion Christos Sotiros' routine.

-This is when we truly believe that 96B's Liberica and Vietnamese coffee are not a phase.
+This is when we truly believe that 96B's and Vietnamese coffee are not a phase.
 We are here to stay.

 Innovation & Tradition